sugi-chan/dsb_unet/README.md

 There are oddly shaped files in the test set? so although training has been done on the 256x256 set we may need to evaluate images of any set of dimensions? (odd as in 151x500)

-11/25: Running generator unet on normalized data, also added functionality to save after every run.
+1/25: Running generator unet on normalized data, also added functionality to save after every run.
 Need to test how runs with high mean IOU scores perform.

+1/29: training models using normalized data per the competition kernal i cited earlier.
+One simpler unet closer to the paper publication and one deeper one.
+  I will also start experimenting with Mask R-CNNs (regional CNNs) since they have proven effective when used by other individuals in this competition. for now I am testing the implementation found here (https://github.com/karolmajek/Mask_RCNN) while also cheacking the official keras one.

 ## Further Testing/TODO List

 -Test code to use generators for data augmentation (built, need to debug)